deoktr/ansible/README.md

 docker rmi ubuntu_sshd_image
 ```

+## Tags

+Use tags `I` with number going form `I0` to `I4`, 0 beeing the less impactfull
+and 4 the most.

+Example: MOTD is set to `I0` because it's impact is non existent.
+But UFW is
+set to `I4` because if set up without allowing network services (opening ports)
+this can break a server.

 ## TODO

 - If any package is not up to date update it and restart it